ZolutionSoftware/Rezolver/doc/Rezolver.Docs/_docfx_proj/docs/delegates.md

 Whether you *should* perform excessively complex logic in these factories is a topic of debate.
-Our view is that you should be able to if you want, or need, to, so Rezolver's support for delegates is extensive, including the ability to inject arguments to your delegate from the container, or resolve additional services inside your delegate through @Rezolver.IResolveContext.
+Our view is that you should be able to if you want, or need, to, so Rezolver's support for delegates is extensive, including the ability to inject arguments to your delegate from the container, or resolve additional services inside your delegate through @Rezolver.ResolveContext.

 # Basic Examples